Resource: aws_instance#

 - The public DNS name assigned to the instance.
 For EC2-VPC, this is only available if you've enabled DNS hostnames for your VPC.public_ip

 - The public IP address assigned to the instance, if applicable.
-NOTE: If you are using anaws_eip

-with your instance, you should refer to the EIP's address directly and not usepublic_ip
+with your instance, you should refer to the EIP's address directly and not use public_ip

-- A map of tags assigned to the resource, including those inherited from the providerdefault_tags
+- Map of tags assigned to the instance, including those inherited from the providerdefault_tags

 configuration block.